mienaikoe/ziyu/Chapters/1-6-Chapter6.md

 She looked at me for a bit, then hung her lantern on a cell bar and held me through the bars.
 They smelled like piss and felt like rust, but I didnt mind.
 I chose this woman and she chose me.

-"I love you, Lif.
-Kip would say it too if he were here."
+"I love you, Liffa.
+Kipnu would say it too if he were here."

 "I know.
 You're here."